Hopman Cup: Format

-The eight competing teams are separated into two groups of four (with two teams being seeded) and face-off against each of the other three teams in their group in a round-robin format.
+The competing teams are separated into two groups (with two teams being seeded) and face-off against each of the other teams in their group in a round-robin format.
 The seedings ensure that each group has approximately similar strength.
 The top team in each group then meet in a final to decide the champions.

 If a player is injured then a player of a lower ranking of that nation may be the substitute.

 The winning team receives a silver cup perpetual trophy and through 2013 the winning team members were presented with distinctive individual trophies in the shape of a tennis ball.